Also known as:

 Threat Summary:

 Restricted-range species, endemic to Marquesas Islands Endemic Bird Area.
 The only extant population is found on Ua Huka, a small island of 82 km².
 All islands where the lorikeets were formerly found have been devastated by overgrazing and fire.
-Introduced black rats were the main cause of the species' extirpation.
+Introduced black rats were the main cause of the species’ extirpation from most of the islands.
 Other invasive species that might be a threat include birds that may transmit diseases and ants.

 Range: